creechy/build-actions-plugin/README.md

 This is a simple plugin which provides a button to execute ANT-based actions on Projects and Project Files.

 Its a little like NetBeans "bookmarking" feature, but in a more generalized way where a single button can do different things based on the Project or Project File that is highlighted.
+I wrote it for a couple of reasons.

+* I was annoyed with not being able to perform some actions easily in Netbeans
+* I wanted to try writing a Netbeans plugin
+* I wanted to use Neko, the cat, as an icon button

 You can use it to do things like